Exorath/ConnectorService/README.md

 - players (string array): Array of players uuid's
 - pc (int): Amount of players currently on this server
 - mpc (int)[OPTIONAL]: Maximum amount of players allowed on this server, defaults to -1 (no cap)
-- lobby (boolean)[OPTIONAL]: Whether or not this is a lobby.
-Defaults to false

 **Response**:
 ```json